CGPinDC/Bird-Classification-Project/README.md

 ## Final Model and Recommendations

-Using Catboost and tuning certain paremeters, the final model produces an accuracy of TBD and recall of TBD.
+Using Catboost and tuning certain paremeters, the final model produces an accuracy of 90.16% and recall of 92.26%.
 On the test data, it only missed 24 species that are actually threatened.
 The variables that resulted in the most meaningful decision tree splits were Number of Threats, Agriculture and Invasive Species threats, Region (specifically Europe, Central America, and Asia), and Endemic Breeding.
 Our business recommendations are built on these feature importances:
 * Preserve habitat at risk of agriculture or resource use expansion and focus on eradicating invasive species
 * Focus conservation efforts on Oceania and High Seas, which have the highest incidence of threatened species.
 Europe, Central America, and Asia were strong predictors of Not Threatened status, suggesting resources can be shifted away from these regions.
 * Endemic breeders (species that are only located in a single country when breeding) are particularly at risk for being threatened and could benefit from additional conservation efforts.